agoering/spice-pinball/instructors/spice-chromebooks.md

 ### Install Arduino and Sketchbooks

-Put the following in a shell script and run:
+Put the following in a shell script, chmod +x, log in as sudo, and run.
+You may have to do commands one at a time if they time out.

 ```
 #!/bin/bash